yayajjiang/cse15l-lab-reports/lab-report-1-week-2.md

 ## Optimizing Remote Running

-keystroke： press arrow key to go to previous commands
+keystroke： Press arrow key to go to previous commands

-            use tab to auto fill in.
+            Use tab to auto fill in.

 "" - run it on the remote server and then exit